aws-samples/redshift-immersionday-labs/lab5/README.md

 ## Performance Diagnostics
-There are two key utilities that provide visibility into Redshift Spectrum:
+There are a few utilities that provide visibility into Redshift Spectrum:

 * [EXPLAIN](http://docs.aws.amazon.com/redshift/latest/dg/r_EXPLAIN.html) - Provides the query execution plan, which includes info around what processing is pushed down to Spectrum.
 Steps in the plan that include the prefix S3 are executed on Spectrum; for instance, the plan for the query above has a step “S3 Seq Scan clickstream.uservisits_csv10” indicating that Spectrum performs a scan on S3 as part of the query execution.

 * [SVL_S3QUERY_SUMMARY](http://docs.aws.amazon.com/redshift/latest/dg/r_SVL_S3QUERY_SUMMARY.html) - Provides statistics for Redshift Spectrum queries are stored in this table.
 While the execution plan presents cost estimates, this table stores actual statistics of past query runs.

+* [SVL_S3PARTITION](https://docs.aws.amazon.com/redshift/latest/dg/r_SVL_S3PARTITION.html) - Provides details about Amazon Redshift Spectrum partition pruning at the segment and node slice level.

 1. Run the following query on the SVL_S3QUERY_SUMMARY table:
 ```sql